 Mahatma Gandhi encouraged being the change we want to see in the world.
 Daily Reiki self-practice is the simplest way I’ve found to engage that transformation.

-That said, if you don’t have a protocol, here is the one I use, and some pointers to help you keep practicing for life.
+That said, if you don’t have a self practice protocol, here’s the one I use, and some pointers to help you continue practicing for life.